drejom/car-t-image-analysis/README.md

 If you are only interested in the final statistical analyses, without prior image processing, you can use the Jupyter notebooks in the relvant *analysis* subfolders.
-These use data processing results from the *data* folder.
+These use processing results from the *data* folder.

 The file *environment_notebook_analysis.yml* defines a minimum CONDA environment for running the Jupyter notebooks included in this project.